 If there is no title impediment, the University does not require title insurance.
 If there is an impediment, title insurance may be required depending on the circumstances.
 The cost of such insurance is for the borrower's account and may not be borrowed.

-Closings will be at the borrower’s convenience.
+Closings will be at the convenience of the borrower and the University.

-The Washington & Lee University has implemented a policy whereby the University shall have the first right-of-refusal to purchase the home of employees who have taken advantage of University financing when such persons decide to sell their homes or are required to sell their homes in accordance with University policy.
+The Washington and Lee University has implemented a policy whereby the University shall have the first right-of-refusal to purchase the home of employees who have taken advantage of University financing when such persons decide to sell their homes or are required to sell their homes in accordance with University policy.
 In this case, prior to marketing, contracting to sell, or selling the property to any third party, the employee shall declare his or her intent to sell the property in writing to the Treasurer of the University.
 A letter of submittal to the Treasurer declaring the intent to sell will suffice.
-The Treasurer shall then have seven (7) business days from the date of receipt of the employee’s declaration letter to mail or hand deliver a response letter to the employee declaring the University’s interest (or lack thereof) in purchasing the subject property.
-In the event the University fails to declare such interest or declares no interest to purchase the property within said seven (7) days, the employee may proceed to market and sell the property in any method that he or she desires and the University’s right of first refusal lapses, subject to the conditions below.
-If a firm contract to purchase the property by a third party has not been entered into within six (6) months of the date of the employee’s declaration letter, the University’s first right of refusal re-emerges and the terms of this policy are reinstated.
-Similarly, if the University declares no interest or fails to respond to the employee’s declaration letter, and a firm contract to purchase the property by a third party has not been entered into within six (6) months of the date of the employee’s declaration letter, the University’s first right of refusal re-emerges and the terms of this policy are reinstated.
+The Treasurer shall then have seven (7) business days from the date of receipt of the employee's declaration letter to mail or hand deliver a response letter to the employee declaring the University's interest (or lack thereof) in purchasing the subject property.
+In the event the University fails to declare such interest or declares no interest to purchase the property within said seven (7) days, the employee may proceed to market and sell the property in any method that he or she desires and the University's right of first refusal lapses, subject to the conditions below.
+If a firm contract to purchase the property by a third party has not been entered into within six (6) months of the date of the employee's declaration letter, the University's first right of refusal re-emerges and the terms of this policy are reinstated.
+Similarly, if the University declares no interest or fails to respond to the employee's declaration letter, and a firm contract to purchase the property by a third party has not been entered into within six (6) months of the date of the employee's declaration letter, the University's first right of refusal re-emerges and the terms of this policy are reinstated.

 Whenever the University declares its interest to purchase property consistent herewith, both the University and the employee must have the subject property appraised.
 The price to be paid to the employee by the University for the property, shall be the average of the two appraisals; provided, that there is not more than five percent (5%) difference between the two appraisal amounts.
 In the event that there is a difference of more than five percent (5%) between the two appraisal amounts, the employee and University shall have two options: (i) the employee and University may agree upon and share the cost of a third appraiser whose appraisal amount shall be binding upon the parties; or (ii) the employee and University may enter into negotiations with a price to be agreed upon within the range created by the first two appraisals.